owalker10/hci-final-project/README.md

 ### app.js
 The root file for the Express server.
 Most changes shouldn't be made here, but rather to web.js or api.js.

+### Changing users
+When using the client, you can assume the identity of any valid user (any user in the database) by adding ?username=[username] to the URL.
+The server will remember this username for the during of the session (aka the current browser tab).

 ## Database operation script
 You can use the command `npm run database` to perform operations on either the production or the development database.